eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

 print(b, c, end='', file=a)
 ```

-It's slightly more verbose, but it's also easier to tell what's going on, and that teeny little comma at the end is now more obvious.
+It's slightly more verbose, but it's also easier to tell what's going on, and that teeny little comma at the end is now a more obvious keyword argument.

 `from __future__ import print_function` will forget about the `print` statement for the rest of the file, and make the builtin `print` function available instead.  `futurize --stage1` will fix all uses of `print` and add the `__future__` import, with the `libfuturize.fixes.fix_print_with_import` fixer.
 (There's also a `2to3` fixer, but it doesn't add the `__future__` import, since it's unnecessary in Python 3.)